Developing to Spec: Part 11c – Design Traps

 DEADLY AIM (Combat)

 When you take time to aim, your accuracy is exceptional.

 Prerequisites: Proficiency with sniper weapons.

 Benefit: You can take a move action to aim with a ranged weapon as if it had the sniper weapon special property.
 This allows you to treat it’s range increment as being 50% longer.
 If you make an attack with a weapon that does have the sniper weapon special property, when you take a move action to aim with it you gain a +1 bonus to the next attack roll you make with it during the same round.

 Of course the REAL design trap is that Deadly Aim IS already in Starfinder!

 Always double check your sources.
 Otherwise, you might write a feat you don’t need. 🙂

 Like all my blog posts, this is brought to you by the wonderful patrons of my Patreon!
 Want more of this content?
 Want to suggest specific game systems, topics, of kinds of articles?
 All of that is only possible if people join my Patreon, help me have the free time to write these things, and let me know what you want to see!

-Posted on November 14, 2019, in Business of Games, Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder, Starfinder.
+Posted on November 14, 2019, in Business of Games, Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder First Edition, Starfinder.
 Bookmark the permalink.
 Leave a comment.